jmbh/jmbh.github.io/_posts/2016-11-01-Predictability-in-network-models.md

 Hence, when using the OR-rule, we *underestimate* the true predictability given the graph and hence get a *conservative* estimate of predictability in the graph.
 This is why I chose the OR-rule above.

 Okay, but why don't we adjust the parameters of the regression models 1-3 by setting parameters to zero (AND-rule) or filling in parameters (OR-rule)?
-The following example shows that this can't be done easily, because thinkering with the parameters can destroy the prediction model.
+The following example shows that this can't be done easily, because tinkering with the parameters can destroy the prediction model.
 We show this for the situation of the AND-rule, where we set the parameter beta_32 to zero (because beta_23 is zero):

 We generate a network of three variables, x1, x2, x3, with edges between x1-x3 ans x2-x3. x1 is continuous and x2, x3 are binary: